Salary Packaging an Electric Vehicle: Why Timing Matters After the Federal Budget

 Estimated annual benefit of salary packaging

-The benefits will be even greater for those on higher salaries given higher marginal tax rates
+The benefit may be even greater for higher income earners due to higher marginal tax rates.

 An important consideration – reportable fringe benefits